Best movies like New York Nights

 Her First ALL TALKING Picture

 A unique, carefully handpicked, selection of the best movies like New York Nights Starring Norma Talmadge, Gilbert Roland, John Wray, Lilyan Tashman, and more.
-If you liked New York Nights then you may also like: X Marks the Spot, What Becomes of the Children?, Why Leave Home?, The Wild Party, Naughty Baby and many more popular movies featured on this list.
+If you liked New York Nights then you may also like: What Becomes of the Children?, Why Leave Home?, The Wild Party, Naughty Baby, Nothing But the Truth and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Show girl Jill Deverne is married to song writer Fred Deverne, and everyone is involved in the Broadway night life and endless parties.
 Jill is being pursued by a gangster, and she leaves her husband after he spends the night with a floozie.
 Jill ends up as the gangster's moll, but she soon gets tired of the lifestyle.